Navid200/xDrip/docs/Nightscout/NS_Transfer.md

 ## Data transfer from another repository
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Data Transfer

 This is how you can transfer your past readings from another repository, for example, from Heroku.

-This will overwrite your existing database.

 Open a [terminal](./Terminal).
-Type the following in the terminal and Enter.

-<mark>/srv/nightscout-vps/clone_nightscout.sh</mark>
+Select "Copy data from another Nightscout" and Enter.

 You will be asked for site name.
 Enter the URL you use to access the source Nightscout site.
 For example, https://UserId.herokuapp.com of Heroku.
 You will be asked for a read token.
 If the source Nightscout is open to the world, not recommended, you can just hit enter.
 If it's not, enter a read token.
 You can see [here](./NS_Followers) how to create and use tokens.